morungos/morungos.github.io/_posts/2025-08-17-management.md

 -- leading to a lot of investment in development effort that might be entirely wasted -- in effect creating a new source of [technical debt](https://www.ibm.com/think/topics/technical-debt).
-At least in this context, the big problem is the LLM has missed the point -- and likely whoever was using it was not even aware of the point -- so they were unable to correct it.
+At least in this context, the big problem is the LLM is generating so much apparently-relevant information that it's beyond the skill -- or the resources -- of *anyone* to correct it.

 ### 4. Management by proxy and information overload